burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 Historically, companies fought for rankings, backlinks, and keywords because in the traditional [SEO search algorithms](https://developers.google.com/search/docs/fundamentals/seo-starter-guide) that's what mattered.
 Those algorithms determined where products were shown in search results.
 If companies didn’t have a digital SEO strategy, they would be dead meat.

-AI apps have stopped pointing users to search engines on web pages some time ago.
+AI apps stopped pointing users to search engines on web pages some time ago.

 Instead, AI models are synthesizing information in multiple dimensions, taking into consideration third party citations, and then providing contextual answers.
 AI apps increasingly maintain persistent memory.
 This enables them to remember and learn about your personal preferences and needs.
 It also allows them to provide continuously better answers, tailored just for you.